clementfornes13/easysave/README.en-US.md

 ![Project screen][product-screenshot]

-EasySave is a console program that allows users to create, delete and execute saved files.
+EasySave is an application that has a visual interface as well as a console that allows users to create, delete and execute saved files.
 The program supports English and French languages.

 <p align="right">(<a href="#readme-top">Back to top</a>)</p>